Equine Ambassador Program

 - Develop a heightened awareness of career opportunities in the equine industry and advocacy.

-Through the creation of the Texas 4-H Equine Ambassador Program a new generation of knowledgeable, educated, and well-spoken youth will emerge in Texas to teach other youth and adults the skills of being good stewards, producers, and exhibitors of Horses.
-These young people will begin a new generation of equine industry professionals.
+Through the creation of the Texas 4-H Equine and Livestock Ambassador Programs a new generation of knowledgeable, educated, and well-spoken youth will emerge in Texas to teach other youth and adults the skills of being good stewards, producers, and exhibitors of horses and livestock.
+These young people will begin a new generation of equine and livestock industry professionals.

 - 99.2% college age ambassadors enrolled in higher education